- UNIVERSITY of PENNSYLVANIA, School of Arts and Sciences, Philadelphia, PA, Ph.D.

 “Elegy for Iris.”
 Disability Experiences: Memoirs, Autobiographies, and Other Personal Narratives, vol. 1.
 G. Thomas Couser and Susannah B. Mintz, eds.
 Farmington Hills, MI: Macmillan Reference USA, 2019: 211-215.

-- Recipient of 2020 The Dartmouth Medal of the American Library Association, Honorable Mention, for outstanding reference book.
+- Honorable Mention: The 2020 The Dartmouth Medal of the American Library Association for outstanding reference book.

 “Introduction: Caregiving, Kinship, and the Making of Stories.”
 Carol Schilling and Mark Osteen, Guest Co-Editors.
 Journal of Medical Humanities, Special Issue: Caregiving, Kinship, and the Making of Stories.
 38:1 (2017): 1-4.